ASVAB Word Knowledge Guide: Proven Tips + Free Practice Test

 3. Use it in multiple sentences

-Essentially, this will help you remember new words by actually understanding them and not just "memorizing and hoping for the best."
+This will help you remember new words by actually understanding them and not just "memorizing and hoping for the best."

 And for words that are unfamiliar while you're taking the Word Knowledge subtest, you can try to hack them by recognizing prefixes and suffixes.